 Both of the markets which Talkpool is active within are expected to show strong growth going forward.
 The main business segment TNS is expected to grow from USD 12 bn in 2017 to 23 bn by 2022, which implies a CAGR of 14%.
-The growth of the TNS-market is primarily driven by two factors: growth of data consumption and operators’ needs to outsource network maintenance operations.
+The growth of the TNS-market is primarily driven by two factors: the growth of data consumption and operators’ needs to outsource network maintenance operations.

 The other business segment, IoT, is expected to grow at a CAGR of 30 % until 2023.
 At this moment, Sweden is investing heavily to become the country with the highest implementation rate of IoT in both the public and industrial sectors.
-We believe that the Scandinavian IoT-market is standing on the edge of a nationwide implementation of IoT-networks.
+We believe that the Scandinavian IoT-market is standing on the edge of nationwide implementation of IoT-networks.
 If Tele2 implements a nationwide LoRa network, we find it likely that Talkpool will be the one building it.
 We find that an established IoT-network will be crucial to see a serious increase in its IoT sales.

 - Profitable core business paving the way: TNS has historically provided very stable sales, with recurring revenue of 40-50%.
 Going forward, we believe that TNS will grow by 5% annually to 2025.

 - The exponential growth of IoT: the IoT market is growing at an impressive rate.
-The Swedish market of IoT is ready for a nationwide implementation of IoT and that Talkpool will benefit from this growing market.
+The Swedish market should be ready for a nationwide IoT implementation and we believe that Talkpool will benefit from this growing market.